peteroupc/peteroupc.github.io/colorgen.md

 - how to find the dominant colors of an image, and
 - colors as spectral functions.

-In general, topics that are specific to a programming language or application-programming interface are out of the scope of this document.
+In general, topics that are specific to a programming language or application programming interface are out of the scope of this document.
 Moreover, the following topics are beyond this page's scope:

 - Procedures to change or set the color used&mdash;
     - in text, foregrounds, or backgrounds of user interface elements (such as buttons, text boxes, and windows),